afcarl/Adv-Big-Data-Analytics/Wikipedia-TF-IDF/README.md

   documents = sc.wholeTextFiles("Wikipedia-Pages/").values().map(lambda doc: re.split('\W+', doc))
   ```

-7. Now we move onto creating the Term Frequency (TF) for every word in every
+7. Now we move onto creating the Term Frequency (TF) for every word in each
 document.
 This can be done by using the `HashingTF` class from `mllib.feature`
 package of Spark.